ufz/ogs/web/content/docs/tools/meshing/gocadsgridreader/index.md

 ## Introduction

-The tool `GocadSGridReader` reads a Gocad stratigraphic grid (file ending sg) and writes the data in the open vtk unstructured grid file format (file ending vtu).
+The tool `GocadSGridReader` reads a GOCAD stratigraphic grid (`.sg`) and writes the data in the open VTK unstructured grid file format (`.vtu`).
 The tool doesn't change the geometry, i.e., it doesn't change the element quality.
 Thus, the mesh may not be usable for finite mesh element simulations immediately.

-The tool is part of the official [OpenGeoSys git repository](https://github.com/ufz/ogs) and is build when the `OGS_BUILD_UTILS` cmake switch is set `ON`.
+The tool is part of the official [OpenGeoSys git repository](https://github.com/ufz/ogs) and is build when the `OGS_BUILD_UTILS` CMake switch is set `ON`.
 The build executable `GocadSGridReader` is placed in the `bin` directory.
 The tool is a command line tool.

 ## Usage